ehrhardtkm/pyHRMC/docs/user_guide/getting_started/runfile_setup.md

     ...
     }
 '''
+- **pdf_cutoff:** this is the distance, in Angstroms, below which will not be included in calculating the PDF error.
+The value will default to 1.6 Angstroms unless otherwise specified by the user.
 - **max_steps:** maximum number of steps to perform in the simulation.
 If running in parallel, note that all atom transformations performed in parallel will be considered as a single step.

 ## Example